teslamate-org/teslamate/website/docs/integrations/Node-RED.md

 ## Import Flows

 - Download the example JSON file [Node-RED-Teslamate-flows.json](./Node-RED/Teslamate-flows.json.example)
-- Go to Node-RED's hamburber menu in the upper right corner and select `Import`
+- Go to Node-RED's hamburger menu in the upper right corner and select `Import`
 - Use the `select file to import` button on the pop-up to upload the JSON file.

 ## MQTT Configuration